fmillion/docs/Plex-Reverse-Proxy-for-Docker.md

     There's a lot going on here, but this configuration as is should work fine for you.

-    Many of the more advanced options are documented.
+    Many of the more advanced options are documented inline.
 Here are a few extra valuable pointers:

+    * The result of this configuration is that the reverse proxy will tell Plex that **all** connections are originating from `localhost`.
+Therefore, Plex will always allow unrestrictred, unauthenticated access to your entire Plex server via this proxy. _Therefore, you should **not** open the reverse proxy's ports directly to the Internet!_
     * **Make sure you change the `server_name` parameter to match the address you expect to access your server at.** You can either enter a hostname or an IP address - basically, enter here exactly what you expect to put into a browser to access the server.
 Also make sure the terminating `;` remains.
+    * Notice how in the `upstream` block the server address is listed as just `plex`.
+This name must match the name given in the `--name` option for the *Plex container* you started first.
+Docker provides its own internal DNS resolution that allows containers on one network to communicate with each other by using their container names as if they were hostnames.
     * If you really don't want SSL security at all, you can exclude everything starting with `ssl_`.
 You must then also ensure not to include `listen 32469 ssl http2`, as nginx will fail to start if asked to listen on SSL without the necessary parameters.
     * I advise you to leave the ports in this config as they are, and use the docker `-p` switch to change the ports exposed to the network.
-    * Notice how in the `upstream` block the server address is listed as just `plex`.
-This name must match the name given in the `--name` option for the *Plex container* you started first.
-Docker provides its own internal DNS resolution that allows containers on one network to communicate with each other by using their container names as if they were hostnames.

 1. If you are intending to use SSL, generate am appropriate SSL certificate and key and name them `server.crt` and `server.key`.
 Put them in the same directory as your `nginx.conf` file.

-1. If you are using SSL you also need to generate DH parameters using this command: `openssl dhparam -out dhparam.pem 2048`
+1. If you are using SSL you also need to generate DH parameters using this command: `openssl dhparam -out dhparam.pem 2048` If necessary move the `dhparam.pem` file into your configuration directory.

-1. You're now ready to move these files into your Docker container:

-    * `docker cp nginx.conf plex-proxy:/etc/nginx`
-    * `docker cp server.crt plex-proxy:/etc/nginx` (if using SSL)
-    * `docker cp server.key plex-proxy:/etc/nginx` (if using SSL)
-    * `docker cp dhparam.pem plex-proxy:/etc/nginx` (if using SSL)

-1. Now, go ahead and start your proxy!
+1. Create and start an nginx container using the configuration we made above:

+        host:# docker create -d \
+            -p 32400:32400 \
+            -p 32469:32469 \
+            -v /data/plex/proxylogs:/var/log/nginx \
+            -v /data/plex/proxyconf:/etc/nginx \
+            --net plexnet \
-        docker start plex-proxy
+            --name plex-proxy \
+            nginx:alpine

+    A few things to note here:

+    * The ports 32400 and 32469 are the default Plex ports for insecure and secure connections, respectively.
+The nginx configuration we will provide also provides the proxy server on these ports.
+If you want to expose your Plex server on different ports, you can do it in the `-p` flags by changing the first number.
+For example, if you wanted to run your Plex server on standard HTTP ports, you could use `-p 80:32400 -p 443:32469`.

+    * The volume connected to `/var/log/nginx` puts nginx's logs somewhere on your host platform.
+This is optional, but it is handy if you want to be able to access and parse the proxy logs for analysis or dashboard interfaces.

+    * The `--net` network name must match the one you created in the `docker network create` command above.

 1. Finally, try to access your Plex server at the address of your proxy, for example `https://my-proxy.local.lan:32469/web/index.html` If you see the Plex web interface, you're all set!